thierrymoudiki/thierrymoudiki.github.io/_posts/2025-02-10-Benchmark-QRT-Cube.md

 ### Step 3: Cox Proportional Hazards Model

 To account for censoring in survival analysis, we use a Cox Proportional Hazards (Cox PH) model, a widely used method that estimates the effect of covariates on survival times without assuming a specific baseline survival distribution.
-The Cox PH model is based on the hazard function, $h(t | X)$, which represents the instantaneous risk of an event (e.g., death) at time $t$ given covariates $X$.
+The Cox PH model is based on the hazard function, $$h(t | X)$$, which represents the instantaneous risk of an event (e.g., death) at time $$t$$ given covariates $$X$$.
 The model assumes that the hazard can be expressed as:

+$$
-$$h(t | X) = h_0(t) \exp(\beta_1 X_1 + \beta_2 X_2 + \dots + \beta_p X_p)$$
+h(t | X) = h_0(t) \exp(\beta_1 X_1 + \beta_2 X_2 + \dots + \beta_p X_p)
+$$

-where $h_0(t)$ is the baseline hazard function, and $\beta$ values are coefficients for each covariate, representing the effect of $X$ on the hazard.
+where $$h_0(t)$$ is the baseline hazard function, and $$\beta$$ values are coefficients for each covariate, representing the effect of $X$ on the hazard.
 Importantly, the proportional hazards assumption implies that the hazard ratios between individuals are constant over time.
 This approach effectively leverages both observed and censored survival times, making it a more suitable method for survival data compared to standard regression techniques that ignore censoring.